harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 :}
 {% endhighlight %}

+We will also need some notion of a falling piece; something combining colour and location:

+{% highlight haskell %}
+:{
+-- We need a type to represent the actively falling piece that combines colour and coordinates. data ActivePiece = ActivePiece Colour [V2]

+-- We also want some way of converting a piece into an active piece, which can be -- placed on a grid. initPiece :: Piece -> ActivePiece initPiece piece = ActivePiece (pieceColour piece) (pieceCoords piece) :}
+{% endhighlight %}

-Now we need some functions for composing a `Piece` and a `Grid`, both for inspection and later, for placing tetrominos on the playing field.
+Now we need some functions for composing an `ActivePiece` and a `Grid`, both for inspection and later, for placing tetrominos on the playing field.

 {% highlight haskell %}
 :{